pscally1005/pscally1005.github.io/_posts/delete/2025-01-23-cauli-gnocchi.markdown

 - parmesan cheese
 - oregano
 - simple pasta sauce
 Description: Knowing how to repurpose ingredients and recipes into new creations is the key to being a great cook.
 And that's exactly what I'm doing here with this gnocchi; the dough is nearly the same as my <a href='/recipes/cauliflower-pizza'>Cauliflower Flaxseed Pizza Crust</a>.
 Just cut them into gnocchi pieces, bake them, and serve with sauce and toppings.
 Today, I'm going with my <a href='/recipes/pasta-sauce'>Simple Pasta Sauce</a> and sundried <a href='/misc/veggies#tomato'>tomatoes</a>.
-The tomatoes add great natural sweetness and texture to the dish, while also being rich in lycopene, as well as the tomato sauce!
+The <a href='/misc/veggies#tomato'>tomatoes</a> add great <a href='/misc/carbs'>natural sweetness</a> and texture to the dish, while also being rich in <a href='/misc/nutrient-alphabet#L'>lycopene</a>, as well as the <a href='/misc/veggies#tomato'>tomato</a> sauce!
 Instructions:
 - Preheat your oven to 350F, and line 2 large cookie sheets with parchment paper